linsujie/bibcmd/README.md

+# Concept
+The bibcmd is a command-line and simplified version of the bibus.
+It's developed to manage the bibliographies in pure command-line and keyboard.
+The basic entry manipulated in the bibcmd is a 'term', which include the information of bibtex, the pdf files and perhaps your note on it.
+The term is classified by the 'key', it could be tagged to multiple keys.

 # Dependency
 *   Both the binary library **ncurses** and **sqlite3** are needed by this script.
 Install them from the repositories (with apt-get, yum or dnf ...)
 *   This script is writen in ruby, thus two gem are also necessary as the interfaces between the two library and ruby.
 Please do: